tom-howard/com2009/docs/course/assignment1/part5.md

 * **Services**: Are most appropriate for very short procedures like *quick* calculations (inverse kinematics etc.) and performing short discrete actions that are unlikely to go wrong or will not need intervention (e.g. turning on a warning LED when a battery is low).
 * **Actions**: Are most appropriate for longer running tasks (like moving a robot), or for operations where we *might* need to change our mind and do something different or cancel an invoked behaviour part way through.

-### WSL-ROS Managed Desktop Users: Save your work! {#backup}
+### WSL-ROS2 Managed Desktop Users: Save your work! {#backup}

-Remember, to save the work you have done in WSL-ROS during this session so that you can restore it on a different machine at a later date.
-Run the following script in any idle WSL-ROS Terminal Instance now:
+Remember, to save the work you have done in WSL-ROS2 during this session so that you can restore it on a different machine at a later date.
+Run the following script in any idle WSL-ROS2 Terminal Instance now:

 ```bash
 wsl_ros backup
 ```

-You'll then be able to restore it to a fresh WSL-ROS environment next time you fire one up (`wsl_ros restore`).
+You'll then be able to restore it to a fresh WSL-ROS2 environment next time you fire one up (`wsl_ros restore`).